seb646/mass-surveillance/README.md

 If you'd like to contribute to this project, please fork our GitHub repository and begin development on your own branch.
 To work on the project in a local environment, input the following commands into your shell terminal.

 ### Install VuePress
-This step assumes that you have the [Node Package Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (NPM).
-If you do not have NPM, please install it before you proceed.
+This step assumes that you have [Node.js](https://nodejs.org) and [Node Package Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (NPM).
+If you do not have Node, please install it before you proceed.
 ```
 npm install -g vuepress
 ```